tuankiet/tuankiet.github.io/_posts/2017-07-19-the-art-of-readable-code-pack-information-into-your-vars-classes-name.markdown

 - Refactor: MAX_ITEM_IN_CART = 10

 ### VII.
-Prefer First, Last, Begin, End for The Ranges.  :eyes: :eyes: :eyes:
+Prefer First, Last, Begin, End for The Ranges.

 Example: